We’re all aware of the inherent risks of riding and that the most effective risk reduction strategy is to ride defensively and wear the best gear.

 - See our guide: Best Motorcycle Airbags

-It’s important to ensure we have the best impact protection we can afford, whether we buy under layered armour or upgrade our existing protection.
+It’s important to ensure we have the best impact protection we can afford, whether buying under layered armour or upgrading our existing protection.
 It’s one area that should never be compromised.